thebadmonkeydev/graphql_workshop/PITCHME.md

 - **AssembledBrands (NY)** - Implemented a green-field production GraphQL API supporting a React client
 - **Stackshare (SF)** - Migrated from their existing REST API to GraphQL incrementally
-- Author/maintainer of the graphql-cache gem
+- Author/Maintainer of the graphql-cache gem
-- Invited to speak at RailsConf Malaysia about implementing GraphQL in Rails
+- Spoken on GraphQL with Rails both internally at Calendly and publicly through the Atlanta Ruby Meetup
 @snapend

 ---